Kanye West's manager confirms 'DONDA' will be released after Chicago listening event

 — XXL Magazine (@XXL) August 18, 2021

-Responding to fans on Instagram, one user asked: “After this will [West] finally drop the album?”, leading Thiam to reply, “Absolutely!”
+Responding to fans on Instagram this week, one user asked: “After this will [West] finally drop the album?”, leading Thiam to reply, “Absolutely!”

 Another asked if there’s a chance that West could delay the album again, but Thiam said he will “100%” release ‘DONDA’.